Conventions, tips, and pitfalls¶

 Modules must output valid JSON only.
 Follow these guidelines for creating correct, useful module output:

-- Enable your return values to be serialized as JSON with Python’s standard JSON encoder and decoder library.
-Basic python types (strings, int, dicts, lists, etc) are serializable.
+Enable your return values to be serialized as JSON with Python’s standard JSON encoder and decoder library.
+Basic python types (strings, int, dicts, lists, and so on) are serializable.

-- Do not return an object via exit_json().
+Do not return an object using exit_json().
 Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.

 If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, but the command will not succeed.

 Ansible conventions offer a predictable user interface across all modules, playbooks, and roles.
 To follow Ansible conventions in your module development: